How to Get More People to View Your eBay Listing

 Benefits:

-• Customer Clarity: Clearly communicate your terms, setting proper buyer expectations.
+Clearly communicate your terms to set proper buyer expectations.

 Pro Tips:

-• Tailor Policies: Develop specific policies for different product categories or shipping methods.
+Develop specific policies for each product category or shipping method.
 For instance, use one-day handling with USPS Priority and 30-day returns for most items, but create separate policies with longer handling times for special orders or large items.

 9. Become Top Rated (and Stay There)